slar1/Project-Euler/README.md

 # To compile
-In the directory with each problem run:
+In the root directory containing each problem folder:

 ```
 make PROBLEM=#### problem